pierreroth64/loraboard/README.md

 ```
 brunch b -p
 ```
-and copy/paste the public directory to your web server directory.
-That's it :)
+and copy/paste the public directory to your web server directory or deploy with [Surge](http://www.surge.sh/) and that's it :)

 ### Simulator